 - Bovine Tuberculosis Bovine tuberculosis (TB) is an infectious disease caused by the bacteria Mycobacterium bovis.
 It primarily affects cattle, but other animals like deer may become infected.

 - Chronic Wasting Disease (CWD) A disease of the central nervous system found in deer and elk.

 - Epizootic Hemorrhagic Disease (EHD) in White-Tailed Deer

 - Type E Botulism in Michigan's Wildlife Type E botulism has been confirmed in the deaths of many fish-eating waterfowl and diving ducks along the beaches of northern Lake Michigan.

 - West Nile Virus Follow this link to the State of Michigan's comprehensive West Nile Virus website.
 Report sick or dead birds and mammals here.

 - Other Emerging Diseases Emerging infectious diseases that may be transmitted between animals and humans are a concern for all.
 Learn more about these diseases at Michigan's multi-agency Emerging Diseases website.

-- Winter Starvation and Diseased Wildlife Reporting
+- Report Diseased Wildlife

 - Bovine Tuberculosis Information for Hunters